GochoMugo/Quick-Links/README.md

 # QUICK LINKS ![logo][logo] #

-README Last Updated: Friday, June 20, 2014
+README Last Updated: Tuesday, June 24, 2014

 ### Description ###
 > Tired or typing and re-typing URLs in your Address bar.
 Here comes Quick Links

-This Mozilla Addon adds iconic links to the browser addon bar(statusbar) that lets the user click on them and *quickly* open the allocated URL in anew tab.
+This Mozilla Addon adds iconic links to the browser addon bar (status bar) that lets you click on them and *quickly* open the allocated URL in a new tab.

 ### Homepage ###
 More details can be found in the addon [site][addon-site]